 (250-word)

-Hailed as a "distinguished" "rising star" who sings "to great acclaim," and gives "delightful performances," Boston and New York-based soprano Corrine Byrne has quickly become a sought-after interpreter of repertoire from the Medieval to the Baroque era, and music by today's most daring composers.
-Byrne's recent roles include Loralei (Mallory), Roya (We the Innumerable), Filia (Jepthe), Anna (Die Todsünden), Doctor (The Scarlet Professor), Cathy (The Last Five Years), Gretel (Hansel and Gretel) and Anima (Ordo Virtutum).
-Byrne was a young artist with the Boston Early Music Festival and the Lucerne Festival Academy, and has made solo appearances with the American Classical Orchestra, REBEL Baroque Ensemble, Symphony New Hampshire, the Lake George Music Festival Orchestra, Emmanuel Music, Mountainside Baroque, One World Symphony, Plymouth Philharmonic Orchestra, Kansas City Baroque Consortium, the Madison Bach Musicians, Network for New Music, Amherst Symphony, West Shore Symphony, Harrisburg Choral Society, Westchester Oratorio Society, New Music Miami, Lorelei Ensemble, NJ Master Chorale, the Harvard Radcliff Collegium Musicum, the Newburyport Chorale Society, the Susquehanna Valley Chorale, the Tallis Scholars & Carnegie Hall Chamber Chorus, and sings regularly with Emmanuel Music's Bach Cantata series.
+Hailed for her "inimitable delivery" and versatility, Boston and New York-based Grammy® nominated soprano Corrine Byrne has quickly become a sought-after interpreter of repertoire from the Medieval to the Baroque era, and music by today's most daring composers.
+Byrne has made solo appearances with the Boston Pops, Boston Ballet, the American Classical Orchestra, the Boston Symphony Orchestra Chamber Players, New York Chamber Orchestra at Carnegie Hall, REBEL Baroque Ensemble, Symphony New Hampshire, and Emmanuel Music.
+Byrne sings regularly with Lorelei Ensemble including on a recently GRAMMY® nominated recording of Chris Cerrone's Beaufort Scales.
+Byrne sang alongside the Tallis Scholars with the Carnegie Hall Chamber Chorus, Boston Early Music Festival, Lucerne Festival Academy Orchestra, and sings regularly on Emmanuel Music's Bach Cantata series.
 Byrne is a co-founder of Ensemble Musica Humana and The Byrne:Kozar:Duo, recently featured on NPR and a nationally broadcast episode of American Public Media's Performance Today, and whose recording of 'Bring Something Incomprehensible Into This World' was featured in the New Yorker Magazine's 2017 Notable Recordings.
-She is also a core member of ground-breaking vocal ensemble Cut Circle, and of the early music collective Polyphemus.
+She is featured on Cut Circle's Josquin I: Motets & Chansons, runner up for the 2024 Gramophone Award.
 Byrne is a member of Beyond Artists, a coalition of artists that donate a percentage of their concert fee to organizations they care about.
-She is currently serving as a faculty member and Chair of Vocal Studies at the Longy School of Music at Bard College.
+Byrne supports Dana Farber Cancer Institute, Cares Foundation and South Shore Habitat for Humanity through her performances.
+She is currently serving as a faculty member at Harvard University's Holden Voice Program and the Longy School of Music at Bard College.

 (150-word)